andrewscaya/mod_simpleemailform/docs/basic_options.rst

 Form type
 ---------

-First, the form type must be chosen. **Classic** shows the form as it used to be.
+First, the form type must be chosen.

+**Classic** shows the form as it used to be.
 This option is deprecated and won't be available in version 3.0 of the module.

-**JForm** is the new version that integrates the new Joomla requirements.
+**JForm** is the most recent version that integrates new Joomla requirements.

 .. image:: /images/basic_options02.png